frankshearar/Home/Spec:-NuGet-Config-schema-changes-to-enable-repository-signatures.md

 ## Open Questions

+* Should we store the certificate expiry?
+_No, since we do not automatically refresh the keys._

 * Should we store the Hash algorithm name or OID?

 * Is `nuget keys` confusing with `nuget setApiKey`?